 if you need to find a downloaded file later, there are two ways.
 Look in your ‘Documents’ list; click the link marked ‘Downloads’ in the left column, usually under ‘Favorites.’
 Or go back into Internet Explorer, click the gear icon at the top-right corner, and choose ‘View downloads.’
 Most other browsers also have a link in their menus to the default download folder – Firefox, for example, has a Downloads link in the Tools menu, and for either Internet Explorer or Firefox or Chrome, pressing the keyboard shortcut ‘Ctrl-J’ brings up the Downloads folder.

-Jerry Stern is the ASP’s editor of ASPects, and runs a technology assistance company in Westminster Maryland or online at PC410.com
+Jerry Stern is the ASP’s Web Content Manager, and runs a technology assistance company in Westminster Maryland, online at PC410.com